huggingface/optimum/examples/onnxruntime/quantization/question-answering/README.md

 Note that if your dataset contains samples with no possible answers (like SQuAD version 2), you need to pass along the flag `--version_2_with_negative`.

-The following example applies post-training static quantization on a DistilBERT fine-tuned on the SQuAD1.0 dataset.
+The following example applies post-training dynamic quantization on a DistilBERT fine-tuned on the SQuAD1.0 dataset.

 ```bash
 python run_qa.py \